uoft-tapp/tapp/README.md

 ### Navigating into the containers from the command line

-Currently, we define three services under docker-compose: frontend, backend, and db.
+Currently, we define three services under docker-compose: `frontend`, `backend`, and `db`.
 If you would like to interact with any of the containers from the command line, you can do so by invoking:

 ```